Ember-SC/yourjargon/README.md

 ## Preparation

-A number of open-source packages are required:
+A variety of open-source packages are required:

 ### Xcode